TheNetAdmin/Makefile-Templates/SmallProject/Readme.md

 1. Shall I put src files in sub-dirs of `SRC_PATH`?
     1. Basically, YES.
 You could put some srcs in such sub-dirs, and add some new rules to the Makefile.
-    1. BUT, I do NOT recomment you to do this.
+    1. BUT, I do NOT recommend you to do this.
 Consider we have two srcs, *src/sub1/src1.c*, *src/sub2/src1.c*.
 They would not conflict when we write the code.
 But remember ALL the objects will be output tot `OBJ_PATH`, when compiling, they will conflict, and the linker will be confused.
     1. So, what if I really need to do so?
 Consider using the Template **MediumProject** we provided.
 1. Why putting all objects into one dir?
     1. Since the project is a SMALL project, doing so will reduce the complexity of folder structure, and make it easier to clean these files.